 The basic own funds in the UNIQA Group consisted almost exclusively of Tier 1 capital at the reporting date.
 The consolidated Tier 1 capital essentially consisted of the subscribed share capital including the allocated share premium account and the reconciliation reserve.
 This is determined from the total surplus of the assets over the liabilities less treasury shares, planned dividend payments and other basic own funds.
-The Tier 1 instruments fell in the reporting year from €3,931 million to €3,313 million.
-This change essentially resulted from a fall in the net asset value.
+Tier 1 instruments including own funds from other financial sectors rose from €3,313 million to €4,214 million in the reporting year.
+This change essentially resulted from the rise in the net asset value.
 Reference is made here to the explanations in Chapter D, Measurement for solvency purposes, of this report in order to avoid redundancies.
-Tier 1 capital included own funds from other financial areas in the amount of 160 million euros for the first time in the reporting year.

-The Tier 2 capital amounting to €1,134 million (2019: €930 million) consisted of 100 per cent of subordinated liabilities in the 2020 financial year.
-The increase of €204 million is essentially due to the new issue of a subordinated liability with a nominal value of €200 million in July 2020 as well as measurement changes.
+The Tier 2 capital of €1,081 million (2020: €1,134 million) consisted of 100 per cent subordinated liabilities in the 2021 financial year.
+UNIQA Insurance Group AG repurchased subordinated (Tier 2) bonds with a nominal value of €375 million on the capital market in December 2021 and issued a new subordinated (Tier 2) bond with a nominal value of €375 million.